How to Rollover your IRA/401(k) to Canada

 You'll need to open up a new IRA at a brokerage firm like Raymond James (USA) Ltd. This is easy to do.
 We have the necessary experience to help you navigate the forms and make the proper elections to facilitate the rollover.

 While it might seem like a lot of work to rollover your money, usually the process is relatively easy and it beats having to incur penalties and ordinary income taxes because you are an American citizen but now living in Canada.

-First, Raymond James (USA) Ltd. unlike most investment firms registered with FINRA and the SEC, operate in and across Canada.
+Raymond James (USA) Ltd., unlike most investment firms registered with FINRA and the SEC, operates in and across Canada.

 Raymond James (USA) Ltd. has completed an exemption from registration application in Canada to be able to help the American citizen living across Canada.

-Second, at Raymond James (USA) Ltd. you'll find experienced financial advisors who are registered in both Canada and the United States.
-We understand the challenges that the American citizen faces and therefore have become well connected with other cross border professionals in other areas of concern like tax, trust and estate planning, insurance and immigration.
+At Raymond James (USA) Ltd., you'll find experienced financial advisors who are registered in both Canada and the United States.
+We understand the challenges that the American citizen faces and therefore have become well connected with other cross-border professionals in other areas of concern like tax, trust and estate planning, insurance and immigration.

-By being registered in both countries, well connected to other cross border centers of influence, Raymond James (USA) Ltd. is able to offer you more than just a Canadian wealth management solution, we can offer you a holistic wealth management solution and coordinate your entire portfolio of assets to keep you on track to achieving your financial goals.
+By being registered in both countries, well connected to other cross-border centres of influence, Raymond James (USA) Ltd. is able to offer you more than just a Canadian wealth management solution.
+We can offer you a holistic wealth management solution and coordinate your entire portfolio of assets to keep you on track to achieving your financial goals.